metametadata/carry/README.md

 * Model can be modified only by dispatching actions.
 * Only controller can dispatch actions.
 * Reconciler is a pure function which returns a new model value based on an incoming action.
-* When UI layer subscribes to model changes we get a notorious unidirectional data flow: UI -> signal -> action -> model -> UI -> etc.
+* When UI layer subscribes to model changes we get a unidirectional data flow: UI -> signal -> action -> model -> UI -> etc.

 ## Example